 # Interactive — prompts for admin credentials, build strategy, and categories

-bash bin/init-platform.sh ec2 # EC2 (resolves URL from CloudFormation)
+bash bin/init-platform.sh ec2 # EC2 (resolves URL from the pipeline-builder stack)

 bash bin/init-platform.sh local # Docker Compose